 Let’s look at the ways cabinets can be made, and the materials needed to build them, before moving to design.

-Types of cabinets based on construction
+Types of kitchen cabinets based on construction

 1. Custom-designed kitchen cabinets

 For custom-designed kitchen cabinets, a carpenter hand-crafts your cabinets from scratch.
 This provides endless choices for style and size.
-Since they are built according to your exact specifications, your cabinet designs are entirely under your control.
+Since they are built according to your exact specifications, your kitchen cabinet designs are entirely under your control.
 This gives you complete freedom over the layout of your kitchen.
 For example, you could order base cabinets with scrolling legs and feet to mimic the look of your furniture.
 Further, if you want to change the entire layout of your kitchen due to inefficiency and poor planning, custom cabinets are the way to go.

 However, note that custom kitchen cabinets are very expensive and take a long time to build.
 Their construction will depend on the level of customization specified.
 Expect to wait between 6 and 12 weeks for construction and delivery, not counting installation.
 Due to this timetable, it is imperative to plan and order well in advance to avoid delays.